Stemware

-Stemware is drinkware that stands on stems above a base.
+Stemware is drinkware where the bowl stands on a stem above a foot (base that allows to put the vessel down onto a table).
 It is usually made from glass, but may be made from ceramics or metals.
+The stemware is intended for cool beverages, like water or wine.
 The stem allows the drinker to hold the glass without affecting the temperature of the drink.
+The snifters represent an exception, as they are designed to hold the bowl in a cup of the hand to warm up the beverage.